 The best way to build a bigger Squat is detailed in this article “Ultimate Guide To Build Your Squat”.

 - Sumo Deadlift.
-Sumo Deadlift has seen a big increase in the world of strength sports the past few years.
+Sumo Deadlift has seen a big increase in the world of strength sports over the past few years.
 Your stance with this will be much wider than a Conventional Deadlift and your hands will be inside of your legs instead.

 - Trap Bar Deadlift.
 Trap Bar Deadlifts use a special barbell called a Trap Bar, or Hex Bar.
 This special bar allows you to stand inside of it and hold the bar out at your sides with a neutral grip.
 This allows you to Deadlift much more upright.
 Because of this, this is the best way to Deadlift if you’re taller or a beginner.